-West Hollywood is a city in Los Angeles county.
+West Hollywood is a gay mecca.
 It isn’t technically part of the city of Los Angeles, although it’s often considered to be a suburb.
 It’s just a 15-minute drive from West Hollywood to downtown Los Angeles.

 The city of LA is big and quite spread out.
 Hiring a car is certainly a good idea.
 Staying in West Hollywood (WeHo) is also a good bet.
 It’s a great base from which to explore the various highlights of Los Angeles County and LA itself.

 Remaining within the confines of West Hollywood, you’ll find no shortage of things to do.
 This is the world’s entertainment capital.